screwdriver-cd/fuji-app/README.md

 # fuji-app

 Demo app that shows Flickr images of Mount Fuji in a slideshow.
-Built by [Screwdriver](https://screwdriver.cd).
+Built by [Screwdriver](https://screwdriver.cd) and deployed to AWS using CodeDeploy.

 To setup:
 ```bash